Fall – leaves turn shades of browns and greens.

 The ultimate sacrifice.

 Did I fold in with this cult out of cowardice?

 Maybe this winter I will be reunited with the one that let out a sudden cry.

 Lead me not into temptation.
 I lie down, no need to be afraid, child.
 I close my eyes and sigh.

 HERE IS A LINK TO A POST I WROTE,ON 11TH MAY 2016 , ABOUT MY OWN PERSONAL EXPERIENCES IN A D.V.
 RELATIONSHIP , TO RAISE DOMESTIC ABUSE AWARENESS IN MY COMMUNITY AND SOCIETY.

 *photo credit Rhode Island Francesca Woodman, Benjamin Moore *

-Posted on Oct 1, 2020, in POETRY, WRITE TO RECOVER and tagged Children, Domestic violence, Emotions, female empowerment, Love, Mental Wellbeing, motherhood, Relationships, toxic relationships.
+Posted on Jun 10, 2022, in STREAM OF CONSCIOUSNESS COLLECTION, WRITE TO RECOVER and tagged Domestic violence, Emotions, female empowerment, Love, poems, Relationships, Stream of consciousness.
 Bookmark the permalink.
 27 Comments.